rothgar/justingarrison.com/content/blog/2023-04-24-mastodon-is-doomed.md

 You can, of course, run your own server.
 Just like you can run your own email server.
-And you will be blocked from the broader public discorse just the same.
+And you will be blocked from the broader public discourse just the same.
 There will be no way for large instances to trust and allow every individual instance.
 The moderation work will be too much and they'll end up trusting only large, established instances.

 If you've never had the pleasure of running a ruby on rails app with Postgres database I'm sure you'll learn a lot about running apps from 10+ years ago.
-If you don't know what PgBouncer or Sidkiq are in 2023 I wouldn't invest a ton of time in learning them now.
+If you don't know what PgBouncer or Sidekiq are in 2023 I wouldn't invest a ton of time in learning them now.

 The only way I would suggest running an instance is with a managed services option like [Cloudflare Wildebeest](https://github.com/cloudflare/wildebeest).
 It's not without problems (I run an instance), but the MAU cost and ongoing maintenance should be much lower for a multi-user instance.

 For me, the final nail in the Mastodon coffin came from a [Decoder podcast interview](https://www.theverge.com/23658648/mastodon-ceo-twitter-interview-elon-musk-twitter) with [Eugen Rochko](https://mastodon.social/@Gargron), the CEO of Mastodon.
-Throughout the interview it's clear that Eugen has no plans for monotization beyond donations and running instances for interested users.
+Throughout the interview it's clear that Eugen has no plans for monetization beyond donations and running instances for interested users.
 While I highly respect Eugen's technical abilities and drive and determination to build such an ambitious product on top of ActivityPub, I believe the vision is flawed.

 If mastodon is to be the poster child of the fediverse it needs to drastically simplify the requirements to run and maintain an instance.